Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 * Always append variables to a namespace storage struct (enforced by tooling)
 * All functions in modules need to be unique (enforced by tooling)

-The lookup table in the main proxy's implementation is generated, reducing a bit of gas and also removing any kind of diamond proxy complexity from the Solidity code.
+The lookup table in the main proxy's implementation is generated in order to reduce a bit of gas, but mainly for removing any kind of diamond proxy complexity from the Solidity code.

 #### Sample output